telugudevopsguru/aws-zero-to-hero/README.md

 - Lab Session - Deploying a sample application in Kubernetes

 ## Day 20: AWS KMS (Key Management Service)
+Exploring AWS KMS for key management and encryption tasks, including key creation and usage scenarios.

 - What is AWS KMS?
 - Features and benefits of KMS
 - Different types of keys in KMS